-Over the year, the Trustee met with 3 of its 6 DB investment fund managers.
-The Trustee did not meet with any manager in Q1 2023 to prioritise reviewing the Plan's investment strategy.
-The Trustee has met with M&G and Insight in 2024 whilst the other two managers it did not meet (DWS and Patrizia) manage funds that are currently in wind down and represent a minimal proportion of the Plan's assets.
+Over the year, the Trustee met with two of its six DB investment fund managers, meeting with M&G and Insight, and met with the Plan's custodian, Northern Trust.
+Two of the other four managers it did not meet (DWS and Patrizia) manage funds that are currently in wind down and represent a minimal proportion of the Plan's assets.
+The Trustee met with Insight twice over the period as the Plan's primary investment manager representing a majority of the Plan's assets.
+The Trustee plans to meet with Partners Group and LGIM in the coming period.